KimLHill/MSP3/testing.md

 ![7 users](https://user-images.githubusercontent.com/74603013/121702452-cbb7f500-cac9-11eb-883b-c06acf4a6ff4.png)

 * On the register page, I tried to submit the register form without filling in a username or password.
 Then I tried to only complete one field but not both fields and again tried to register.
-As expected, I couldn't register a new suer and the fields were highlighted red to show the user that this information were required fields.
+As expected, I couldn't register a new user and the fields were highlighted red to show the user that this information were required fields.

 ![register no fields completed](https://user-images.githubusercontent.com/74603013/121703258-8e079c00-caca-11eb-82ec-c2a124c71198.png)